MooersLab/writingLogTemplate/README.md

 The tex file will open and compile.
 The PDF should appear in a second.

 ## Slower start
-Overwise download, unzip, and compile the tex file.
+Download drag-n-drop-overleafVer058.zip, unzip, and compile the tex file.
 The minted package is in use.
-You need the compile flag
+Will compile with `pdflatex -shell-escape`.

 ## Background